hvitis/CodingChallange/README.md

 1. There are some named properties in arrays, such as length and a number of methods.
 Methods are functions that live in properties and (usually) act on the value they are a property of.
+2. (It’s a bit silly that we have to define plus as a function, but operators in JavaScript, unlike functions, are not values, so you can’t pass them as arguments.)